You are here

 - When you use a short story with younger learners ask them to make the story into a series of four pictures.
 This can be a group effort or a whole class task with each group drawing one part.
 If you use a black and white comic strip allow time for younger learners to colour their versions.

 - Make an information gap using a photocopied comic strip.
 Blank out details or change what characters are saying.
 Make sets which are coloured differently.
 Set up spot the difference activities using the comic strip and then lead in to story telling and acting out the comic strip.

 3. Exploit characters

 Make a comic strip character

 - Look at different comic strip heroes.
 Get suggestions from the class of names: Superman, Bart Simpson, Asterix, Tin Tin or others.
-Describe popular characters for their age range in the UK today.
-Encourage the students to tell you about local comic book characters.
+Encourage the students to tell you about their favourite comic book characters.
 Ask them to describe one character in pairs.